ACC Roundup - BC Wins While Missing Two Starters

 Syracuse’s loss to Old Dominion, historically a very minor player in the college basketball world, has not gone over well.

 Well at least not in Syracuse.
-A couple of hours to the south the Buffalo Bulls are preparing for a Tuesday visit to Syracuse and the Bulls will almost certainly be favored.
+A couple of hours to the west the Buffalo Bulls are preparing for a Tuesday visit to Syracuse and the Bulls will almost certainly be favored.

 Syracuse has for years scheduled smaller nearby schools in the Carrier Dome and is used to winning those games.